ForwardFeed/incremental-bevy-ui-tutorial/README.md

 I hope making so that other people don't have the same difficulties as I had.

-If you want to contribute to the project, for example pointing a mistake of mine please do so in issues or a pull request.
+If you want to contribute to the project, for example pointing a mistake of mine, please do so in issues or a pull request.